Rookout/docs/docs/quick-start.md

 title: Quick Start
 ---

-To set up Rookout in your environment, follow these steps:
+To install the Rookout SDK and start debugging your project, follow this quick start guide.
+You can also check out our pre-configured example projects over [here](sample-applications.md).

 ### 1. Sign Up